tdayris/bigr_epicure_pipeline/README.md

 3. Consider to put the exact version of the pipeline and all modifications you might want perform under version control. _e.g._ by [managing it via a (private) Github repository](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line)

-Alternatively, if you work at Gustave Roussy, you can
+Alternatively, if you work at Gustave Roussy, you can use our dedicated launcher:

+`bash /mnt/beegfs/pipelines/bigr_epicure_pipeline/<version>/workflow/scripts/misc/bigr_launcher.sh` (replace `<version>` accoding to your needs)

+If the pipeline is deployed and configuration is available, then it will launch the pipeline, or else it will deploy pipeline and configuration.

 ## Configure workflow (following Snakemake-Workflows guidelines)